rohitgangan/Ecommerce-Shop/README.md

 Bootstrap

-Clone and download the project to your loval repository.
+Clone and download the project to your local repository.
 Import in your workspace anfd run on server